Hongqin-Li/slex/README.md

+> This repository has been merged into [compiler-tools](https://github.com/Hongqin-Li/compiler-tools).

 # Simple Lexical Analyzer Generator in C++

 This is a simple lexical analyzer (lexer) generator in C++.
 It's similar to flex, but is mainly written and used for teaching, as a guide to the lexical analysis part of compilers.
 Although it is minimal, it supports exactly what we need to create a real lexer for C language.